Skip to content

 Is It Hard to Get Into Paul Mitchell the School-Springfield?
 Acceptance Rate & Requirements

 As a private institution in Springfield, Missouri, Paul Mitchell the School-Springfield enrolls students across a range of programs.
-The school reports a graduation rate of roughly 66%.
+The graduation rate is roughly 66%.

 Can I Afford It?